YaserMarey/YaserMarey.github.io/ml_unique_puzzle_3.md

 ***Real-time data***: This type of data is generated in real-time, such as sensor data or social media data.

-***Synthetic data***: This type of data is artificially created by the machine learning engineer to overcome the lack of data or other issue.
+***Synthetic data***: This type of data is artificially created by the machine learning engineer to overcome the lack of data or other issues.

 ***Time series data***: This type of data includes a sequence of values collected over time.
 Examples include stock prices, weather data, and sensor data.